I’ve recently had a few readers ask me about the potential

 sometimes referred to as bad cholesterol because if LDL builds up in artery

 walls, it can lead to narrowed arteries and plaque.
-HDL is known as good

-cholesterol because it picks up the LDL cholesterol and carries it back to the
+HDL is known as good cholesterol because it picks up the LDL cholesterol and carries it back to the liver to be recycled or removed from the body.

-body of excess bad cholesterol, the higher your HDL levels, the greater your health
+Since HDL’s job is to rid the body of excess LDL cholesterol, the higher your HDL levels, the greater your health benefits.

 Long-term Atkins Diet Results in Healthy Cholesterol Levels